1973 Australian Open – Women's singles

 Margaret Court defeated Evonne Goolagong in the final, 6–4, 7–5 to win the women's singles tennis title at the 1973 Australian Open.
+It was her eleventh Australian Open singles title and 22nd major singles title overall.
+Court did not lose a set during the tournament.

-Virginia Wade was the defending champion, but was defeated by Kazuko Sawamatsu in the quarterfinals.
+Virginia Wade was the defending champion, but she lost to Kazuko Sawamatsu in the quarterfinals.

 Seeds

 The seeded players are listed below.
 Margaret Court is the champion; others show the round in which they were eliminated.